Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Method

 \textsl{RQ2: How does agent performance change as long-horizon planning demands increase from easy to medium mode?}

 \textbf{CH3.
-Active WM learning} Humans efficiently explore and experiment in novel environments, rapidly learning underlying dynamics by adapting prior knowledge \citep{theory_theory,how_to_grow_a_mind,self_directed}.
-This ability to learn from limited experience and to direct exploration towards important areas of uncertainty, is central to success in business domains such as risk management, market analysis, and product development, where data collection opportunities are scarce.
+Active WM learning} Humans can efficiently explore and experiment in novel environments, rapidly inferring underlying dynamics by adapting prior knowledge \citep{theory_theory,how_to_grow_a_mind,self_directed}.
+This capacity for targeted, uncertainty-driven exploration is central to success in business domains such as risk management, market analysis, and product development, where data collection opportunities are scarce.

 Inspired by this, \envacro\ tests active world-model learning, also known as world-model induction \citep{ying2025assessingadaptiveworldmodels}.
 In standard active learning, systems improve task performance by selectively querying an oracle.
-In comparison, active world-model learning agents must design and execute informative experiments by interacting with the environment.
+In comparison, active world-model learning agents must design and execute experiments by interacting with the environment.
 Agents must recognize their own uncertainty, identify the aspects of the environment most relevant to their goal, and strategically explore to reduce that uncertainty under a limited budget.
 To succeed, systems must construct appropriate experimental conditions to tolerate the noisy, partially observable worlds.
-Notably, the goal is not to replicate the transition function of the environment, but to create substantiated and impactful theories of the environment capable of supporting long-horizon predictions over key desiderata and guiding an effective policy.
+Notably, the goal is not to replicate the transition function, but to create substantiated and impactful theories of the environment capable of supporting long-horizon predictions over key desiderata to effectively guide a policy.